 Book Recommendations from the Editors of Scientific American

-Letters to the editor from the January 2018 issue of Scientific American
+Letters to the editor from the May 2018 issue of Scientific American